 Revenue is recognized when persuasive evidence of an arrangement exists, title or risk of loss has passed, the selling price is fixed or determinable and collection is reasonably assured.
-Products are sold internationally through distributors and revenue is recognized upon sale to the distributor as these sales are considered to be final and no right of return or price protection exists.
+Products are sold through direct sales or medical device distributors and revenue is recognized upon sale to a bariatric center of excellence or a medical device distributor when no right of return or price protection exists.
 Terms of sales to international distributors are generally EXW, reflecting that goods are shipped "ex works," in which risk of loss is assumed by the distributor at the shipping point.
-We do not provide for rights of return to customers on product sales and therefore do not record a provision for returns.
+A provision for returns is recorded only if product sales provide for a right of return.
+No provision for returns was recorded for the year ended December 31, 2015, as the product sales recorded did not provide for rights of return.